canonical/vanilla-framework/templates/docs/base/empty-state.md

 No data available denotes the empty state scenario for when we cannot display data due to when we add a new feature to the new release and it requires some actions, for first time use of this feature, or when the data is not available in general.

 ### Table format

 <div class="embedded-example"><a href="/docs/examples/base/empty-state/no-content-table" class="js-example">
-View example of the first vatiation of no content state in table format
+View example of the first variation of no content state in table format
 </a></div>

 ### Card format

 <div class="embedded-example"><a href="/docs/examples/base/empty-state/no-content-card" class="js-example">
-View example of the first vatiation of no content state in card format
+View example of the first variation of no content state in card format
 </a></div>

 ### Page view format

 <div class="embedded-example"><a href="/docs/examples/base/empty-state/no-content-page-view" class="js-example">
-View example of the first vatiation of no content state in page view format
+View example of the first variation of no content state in page view format
 </a></div>

 ## Import

 To import either or all of these components into your project, copy the snippets below and include it in your main Sass file.